Labels

 #init 0

-7. Hand it over the cell node for flash disk replacement
+Hand over the cell node to hardware support for flash disk replacement.

-8. Once the disk replacement done and cell node is up then login to it and check disk status:
+Once the cell node is powered back on, log in and check the disk status:

 #cellcli -e list flashcache detail